Larry Platt – Looking back, looking forward

 Larry jumped at the opportunity, and with a very helpful line of credit offered by Varley (which was paid back in full within the first year), Invartech was off and running as Larry’s first foray into business ownership.
 A lucrative contract to design a chemical plant for Bayer in Wyong launched Invartech as a major consulting business in the Hunter region.

 To reinforce its independence from Varley, and to avoid confusion with a similarly named company, Invartech changed its name to Advitech Pty Ltd in September 1994.
 15 years later, following the creation of Novecom and the acquisition of Hushpak Engineering, Advitech had expanded its offering to include environmental monitoring technologies and noise attenuation expertise.
-With a growing collection of technical businesses, Larry created the Advitech Group as an overarching STEM&M (Science, Technology, Engineering, Mathematics and Manufacturing) organisation.
+With a growing collection of technical businesses, Larry and other directors created the Advitech Group as an overarching STEM&M (Science, Technology, Engineering, Mathematics and Manufacturing) organisation.

 Evolution of a business and its leader